prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 ### **What Admins Update Regularly**

 **Start of School Year:**
-1. SECTIONS_REFERENCE → Add new sections for the year
+1. SECTIONS_REF → Add new sections for the year
 2. When creating subjects, users simply enter the new school year in the dialog
 3. Done!
 System ready for new year.

 **When New Teachers Join:**
-1. TEACHERS_REFERENCE → Add new row with name + email + ✓
+1. TEACHERS_REF → Add new row with name + email + ✓
 2. Done!
 They appear in dialog dropdown immediately.

 **When New Subjects Added:**
-1. SUBJECTS_REFERENCE → Add new row with name + ✓
+1. SUBJECTS_REF → Add new row with name + ✓
 2. Done!
 They appear in dialog dropdown immediately.

 **When Grading Rules Change:**
-1. GRADING_REFERENCE → Update weights or add new row
+1. GRADING_REF → Update weights or add new row
 2. Done!
 New templates use new rules automatically.

 **When Teacher Leaves/Returns:**
-1. TEACHERS_REFERENCE → Remove/Add ✓ in Active column
+1. TEACHERS_REF → Remove/Add ✓ in Active column
 2. They disappear/appear in dialog dropdown automatically.

 ### **What Users Monitor**